 While CRISPR/Cas9 has made quite an impact in the scientific world, other genetic modification tools exist outside the realm of complicated gene-editing technology patent battles.

-One of these technologies, Cas-CLOVER, relies on the cleaving activity of the Clo51 nuclease, which is patented separately from CRISPR/Cas9.
-The Cas-CLOVER genetic engineering tool is exclusively licensed to Demeetra for bioprocessing, agriculture and industrial biotechnology.
-This clear commercial freedom to operate means scientists’ research will not be stalled by complex legal entanglements.
+One of the most exciting of these new technologies, Cas-CLOVER, relies on the cleaving activity of the Clo51 nuclease.
+This is patented separately from CRISPR/Cas9; Cas-CLOVER is exclusively licensed to Demeetra AgBio for pharmaceutical bioprocessing, agriculture and industrial biotechnology.
+This clear commercial freedom to operate means scientists’ research will never be stalled by complex legal entanglements.
 Unlike CRISPR/Cas9, Cas-CLOVER is thus easy to adopt for prospective users.

 Cas-CLOVER also has biological mechanistic advantages over the CRISPR/Cas9 technology.
 While CRISPR only uses a single gRNA system for targeting DNA sequences, Cas-CLOVER uses a double gRNA mechanism.
 This yields higher specificity to target sequences, and has lower off-target mutagenesis than does CRISPR/Cas9.